Sharp Lower Bounds on Density of Area-Minimizing Cones

 By the local regularity theory in~\cite{White-Local}, for all sufficiently small $\eps$, the flows $\MM_\eps$ are regular away from the line $0\times \RR$.
 That is, if $\eps(i)\to 0$ and if $(x_{\eps(i)}, t_{\eps(i)})$ is a singular point of the flow $\MM_{\eps(i)}$, then $x_i\to 0$.
 In particular, there are no singularities at the boundary.

 \begin{claim} For sufficiently large $t$ (depending on $\eps$) the surfaces $M_\eps(t)$ are smooth and converge smoothly to $L_\eps$. \end{claim}

 It suffices to prove weak convergence to $L_\eps$, since smooth convergence then follows from the local regularity theory~\cite{White-Local}.
 There are many ways to prove weak convergence.
-For example, by~\cite{White-Size}*{Theorem~11.1}, the $M_\eps(t)$ converge to a minimal hypersurface $H\subset \BB$ with boundary $\partial L_\eps$ and with a singular set $Z$ of Hausdorff dimension at most $n-8$.
+For example, by assertion~\ref{infinity-assertion} of theorem~\ref{BoundaryExistenceTheorem} in the appendix, the surface $M_\eps(t)$ converges as $t\to\infty$ to a minimal hypersurface $H\subset \BB$ with boundary $\partial L_\eps$ and with a singular set $Z$ of Hausdorff dimension at most $n-8$.
 The convergence is smooth away from $Z$.
 If the claim were not true, then $v:=\min\{u(x): x\in H\}$ would be strictly less than $\eps$.
 Then for $s<v$ and sufficiently close to $v$, the shortest distance from the leaf $L_s$ to $H$ is realized by points $p$ and $q$ where $p$ is in the interior of $L_s$ and $q$ is in $H\setminus \partial H$.
 It follows that immediately that the tangent cones to $L_s$ at $p$ and to $H$ at $q$ lie in halfspaces and are therefore planes.
 Consequently, $p$ and $q$ are regular points of $L_s$ and of $H$, and therefore we get a contradiction to the strong maximum principle.)
 This completes the proof of claim~\ref{large-t}.